 Loosely Curled Ponytail

-If you’re looking for a hairstyle that is just a little more out of the box, space buns are for you.
+If you’re looking for a hairstyle that has just a little more out of the box, space buns are for you.
 Begin by parting your hair down the middle with a comb and securing each section with an elastic.
 Working on one bun at a time, remove the elastic and apply a medium hold pomade to your edges, front and back, and brush through.
 Then, gather your hair in the desired location of your bun and secure the pigtail with an elastic.
 Backcomb or fluff the pigtail before wrapping it around into a bun shape.
 Secure with bobby pins and repeat steps on opposite side.

 Wrapped French Braids

 Part the front half of your hair down the middle.
 Don’t part your hair all of the way down to the nape of your neck—it’ll allow for a more seamless look when you pin your braids up.
 Starting with one half of your hair, gather three sections near your hairline and create a basic French braid.

 Secure the braid with a clear elastic and repeat the steps on the other side of your hair.
-Once you’ve braided both sides of your mane, pancake the braids to give them a more voluminous appearance.
+Once you’ve braided both sides of your hair, pancake the braid to give them a more voluminous appearance.
 Wrap one braid over the other and secure with a few bobby pins.
-Be sure to tuck the ends of the braids underneath the hair for a seamless look.
+Be sure to tuck the tied off ends of the braid underneath the hair for a seamless look.
 Repeat on the opposite side for the perfect braided crown.

 Tucked Behind Ears